-Blocks/Building Center: Children learn about geometry through shapes and sizes and discover that parts can be put together to form a whole.
+Blocks/Building Center: In this center, children learn about geometry through shapes and sizes and discover that parts can be put together to form a whole.
 They learn number concepts by counting blocks as they stack them.
 Language skills are developed by using words like "under/over", "big/small", and "more/less".
 Children learn to make decisions and solve problems by working together on building projects.
 They discover scientific concepts such as force, gravity, and balance as they play.